hehua2008/ZhanKuMultiplatform/README.md

 # ZhanKuKotlin

 Use Retrofit (with kotlin coroutines) to get html from https://www.zcool.com.cn/discover
-Use jsoup to implement Retrofit Converter to parse html
 Use Pagging to automatically get the next page of data
 Use Glide to load images